 Speed: We love this one, as it’s a hallmark of agile research.
 Ask a question, get an answer, make a decision.
 No need to wait for people to come to you — or wait for anything, really.
 When you’re doing research remotely, you can assemble your participants quickly, and they can complete your study quickly, allowing for fast, iterative de-risking of decisions as often as you need to make them.

 Cost: The costs of recruitment, incentives, setup and space are all lower with remote research than with in-person research.

 Feedback Loop’s 2021 Product Management Insights Report found that the number of product managers spending more time every day on user/consumer research increased by 17% year over year.
 Every.
 Day.
 That just screams for remote research methods that bring complete control to researchers’ fingertips.

 One thing to remember, always: No matter what type of research you’re conducting, and whether it’s in person, remote or on the moon, asking the right questions in the right way is at the heart of being able to reliably de-risk the decision you need to make.
 There’s an art and a science to this, so don’t go it alone.
 This is where your research team or outsourced tools that employ proper techniques and rigor, such as Feedback Loop, are your best friends.
 Further, automated research tools let you make those quick, remote decisions even more quickly and give you peace of mind knowing you can trust the quality of the data you’re generating.
-Hint: Kelsey Ward, Feedback Loop’s Director of Research, offers a cheat sheet on how to structure great questionnaires.
+Check out my cheat sheet on how to structure great questionnaires.